What are the stages of fasting?

 Our body is like a machine, but a very complex one.
 And each individual has a unique combination of factors that affect their tendencies and responses to the same things.
-And so, when it comes to fasting, everyone responds a little differently.
+And so, when it comes to fasting, there are different fasting stages your body will go through.

 How your body responds to fasting depends on how healthy you are, the genes you’ve inherited, your lifestyle, etc. But in general, there is an algorithm that every healthy metabolism moves through when poked and prodded by the fasting environment.